ea1co/vault-starter/README.md

 ## Contributing

 This kit is a working draft.
-If you run it and something breaks, doesn't land, or suggests a better approach, [open an issue](../../issues) or email [your-email].
+If you run it and something breaks, doesn't land, or suggests a better approach, [open an issue](../../issues).
 The most useful feedback is specific: what you did, what happened, what you expected instead.

 ## License